Arceveti/SM64-v2/README.md

 - Configurable terminal velocity for gravity (Arceveti) *
 - Z Offset for billboards, used for the star glow effect (Arceveti)
 - Defines for specific cos() values used through out the game, specifically for checking the Y normal of surfaces

-**Gameplay QoL:**
-- Respawning Koopa shell boxes *
+- Vertical quicksand support (Wiseguy) *
-- Allow for retries on collecting the remaining blue coins from a blue coin switch (Arceveti) *
+- Include the English characters that were missing from US segment2 `J, Q, V, X, Z, ¨, !, !!, ?, &, %, ., and the beta key` [MAKE SURE TO ALSO BUILD FROM JP/SH AND EU TO OBTAIN THE ASSETS] *

+**HUD/Gameplay QoL:**
 - Make signs and NPCs easier to talk to (Arceveti) *
 - Show an "A" when Mario is able to talk to a sign or NPC (Arceveti) *
+- Display number of Red Coins collected on the HUD (Arceveti) *
+- Display number of Secrets collected on the HUD (Arceveti) *
+- Leading zeroes on HUD counters like in modern Mario games (Arceveti) *

+**Object Behaviors:**
 - Collecting a 1-Up Mushroom will fully heal Mario *
 - The speed of a platform on a track can be controlled by standing near the front or back of it (Arceveti) *
-- New HUD arrangement with Red Coin & Secrets counters (Arceveti) *
-- Leading zeroes on HUD counters like in modern Mario games (Arceveti) *
+- Respawning Koopa shell boxes (Arceveti) *
+- Allow for retries on collecting the remaining blue coins from a blue coin switch (Arceveti) *
+- Clams don't hurt mario unless they are moving (opening/closing) (Arceveti) *
+- Moving Coins flicker and disappear when they hit lava instead of being instantly deleted (Arceveti) *
+- Tiny Goombas (from THI) always drop their coin (Arceveti) *
+- Leaf particles fall from trees which contain Hoot (Arceveti) *

 **Collision/Movement:**
 - Don't fall after a star grab if the floor is too far below Mario (Arceveti) *